Do Leaf Blowers Damage Plants And What Are The Risks?

 No conclusive studies have been done so far, so this remains to be determined.

-In most senses, children and plants are more sensitive to dust than adults are and for this reason; it cannot be conclusively said that these tools will ruin fabrics close to them through shake and dirt.
+In most senses, children and plants are more sensitive to dust than adults are, and for this reason, it cannot be conclusively said that these tools will ruin fabrics close to them through shaking and dirt.

 Plants have a large effect on air quality by trapping carbon dioxide in the ground, which helps reduce the amount of greenhouse gases in the atmosphere and creates a more hospitable environment for animals.